shrub719/nw-3d-grapher/README.md

 1. Go to the [latest release](https://github.com/shrub719/fun-numworks-apps/releases/latest)
 1. Download the `.nwb` file for your operating system
 1. Download the simulator file for your operating system
+   > **Note:** NumWorks does not allow simulators to be redistributed, so you will have to [patch and build the simulator yourself](build/BUILDING.md#building-the-simulator).
 1. Run the `.nwb` file with the simulator in your terminal:
    ```sh
    # linux